All regular students are assessed tuition and fees on a semester basis.

 Employer Tuition Reimbursement Program

-Graduate students, Adult Learners, students enrolled in the Online Programs, and College of Business working students with employer reimbursement plans, the university will defer payment on 90 percent of tuition and regular fees.
+For graduate students, Adult Learners, students enrolled in the Online Programs, and College of Business working students with employer reimbursement plans, the university will defer payment on 90 percent of tuition and regular fees.
 To become eligible for this deferment, the student must submit to Student Financial Services a copy of the employer’s reimbursement policy and each semester submit verification on the company letterhead of the student’s eligibility in the plan.

 Back to Billing & Payment Policies | Back to Top